 Marie Weiler in 1861, photograph by Ludwig Angerer (A-Wst, H.I.N.
 229.599 Fa)

 Although the birth of Marie Weiler has been dealt with in the literature, I shall still address this topic, because a) based on an error in the literature (Rommel 1930, 36), her date of birth sometimes is still wrongly given as "13.
-September 1809" (for example in Schöny 1977 and on German Wikipedia), b) the Nestroy Dokumente manage to misidentify Weiler's place of birth, and c) the identity of her father is still not clear in the literature.
-Maria Antonia Cäcilia Laucher (the future Marie Weiler) was born on 13 November 1809, illegitimate daughter of Cäcilia Weiler, née Laucher (b.
-25 November 1787 in Dillingen, daughter of the regens chori Joseph Anton Laucher [Dillingen 4-T, pag.
+September 1809" (for example in Schöny 1977 and, as of December 2015, on German Wikipedia), b) the Nestroy Dokumente manage to misidentify Weiler's place of birth, and c) the identity of her father is still not clear in the literature.
+Maria Antonia Cäcilia Laucher (the future Marie Weiler) was born on 13 November 1809, illegitimate daughter of Cäcilia Weiler, née Laucher (born 15 November 1787 in Dillingen, daughter of the regens chori Joseph Anton Laucher [Dillingen 4-T, pag.
 42]) and Count Ferdinand von Stockhammer who professed to his paternity by signing his name in the baptismal register.
-That the name of the father reads "Stochtamerer" is caused by the fact that this document is a copy of an original that may still be preserved (which the Dokumente fail to mention).
+That the name of the father reads "Stochtamerer" is caused by the fact that this document is a copy of an original baptismal register that may still be preserved (which the Dokumente fail to mention).
 Maria Laucher's, her mother's and her aunt's surname is given as "Lager" in the baptismal entry.
 This is a typical off-hand attempt to blur the identity of the mother, a method that was frequently applied on the occasion of the baptism of illegitimate children.
 The later incorrect spelling "Lacher" is nothing else but the long-time result of the flawed baptismal certificate, copied from an incorrect entry that had served the purpose to anonymize an unmarried mother.
 In printed sources Marie's godmother, her aunt, the opera singer Antonia Laucher (20 Jun 1786 – 22 Aug 1871), always appears under the name Laucher.
 The literature concerning the Laucher sisters is generally weak.
-As of December 2015, the German Wikipedia article on Antonia Laucher, for instance, presents the singer as having been married to her own father-in-law.
+As of December 2015, the German Wikipedia article on Antonia Laucher, for instance, presented the singer as having been married to her own father-in-law.